h2oai/steam/docs/Login.rst

 Logging in to Steam
 -------------------

-In a Chrome web browser, navigate to the Steam web server using the login credentials provided by your admin and/or Steam admin.
+In a Chrome web browser, navigate to the Steam web server using the login credentials provided by your Admin and/or Steam Admin.
 This Steam web server is the server on which an admin has installed Steam (for example, http://192.16.2.182:9000).
 Contact your admin for the IP address and for credentials.

 **Note**: If you installed Steam on a local machine, then you can navigate to localhost:9000.